 Everyone NEEDS to try this.
 But let me warn you– you will keep slicing off slivers of this cake.
 Cutting into pieces to serve?
 Slice off a sliver for yourself.
 Walking by?
 Slice off a sliver for yourself.
 In bed?
 Go into the kitchen and slice off a sliver for yourself.Print

 This dark chocolate raspberry coffee cake is soft and moist with a buttery almond streusel on top.
 There’s plenty of different size baking pans you can use, so review my recipe notes before beginning.

 - 1/4 cup (50g) granulated sugar

 - 1/4 cup (31g) all-purpose flour

-- 1/2 cup (64g) sliced almonds
+- 1/2 cup (64g) sliced or slivered almonds

 - 2 cups (250g) all-purpose flour (spoon & leveled)